 Mount Adney is a challenging and rewarding hike in the Blackstone Range in the Tombstone Area.
-This hiking route is to one of Mt.
-Adney's rocky peaks with a magnificent 360 degree view.
+This hiking route is to one of Mount Adney's rocky sub peaks with a magnificent 360 degree view.

-The trailhead is located approximately 88.1 km from the beginning of the Dempster Highway.
+The trailhead is located at approximately kilometre 88.1 of the Dempster Highway.
 This is about 16.5 km north of the Tombstone Territorial Campground.
 Either park off to the side of the highway, or turn off on to the nearest gravel patch.

 Once you have your bearings, pick your way across the open tussock plain for the first 1.5 km.
+It will take longer than you think.
 The terrain here is uneven and boggy in places so watch your step and try to stay dry.
 There is also a small creek crossing within 350 m.

 For the final ascent, the route becomes even steeper and rockier, and you will have to pick your way up through the rocky outcrops and spires to reach the very top.
 A head for heights is needed and there's a bit of scrambling involved so watch for loose rocks.
 Stay to your left as you ascend to the top in order to avoid the steepest sections.